rln71/AZ-204-Developing-Solutions-for-Microsoft-Azure/README.md

 | ----- | ------------------------------------------ |
 | Lab 1 | [Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET](Documentos/Mod03/Lab03-Retrieving_Azure_Storage_resources_and_metadata_by_using_the_Azure_Storage_SDK_for_NET.md) |](Documentos/Mod03/Lab03-Retrieving_Azure_Storage_resources_and_metadata_by_using_the_Azure_Storage_SDK_for_NET.md) |

-### Module4 Develop solutions that use Cosmos DB storage
+### Module 4 Develop solutions that use Cosmos DB storage
 | Tipo  | Descripción                                |
 | ----- | ------------------------------------------ |
 | Demo 1 | [Create Azure Cosmos DB resources by using the Azure Portal](Documentos/Mod04/P01-Demo-CreateCosmosDBbyAzurePortal.md) |